Metrics

 FAV Metrics

-For example, you may have an application which can present information to your clients in two views - a list or a grid view.
+For example, you may have an app which can present information to your clients in two views - a list or a grid view.
 You want to see which is the preferred view in order to improve the UX of your app.
-Instrument your application to generate a FAV Metric with the following structure:
+Instrument your app to generate a FAV Metric with the following structure:

-The generated metrics are also injected automatically with meta-data like timestamp and general system, user and application information.
+The generated metrics are also injected automatically with meta-data like timestamp and general system, user and app information.

 Custom Metrics

-We are constantly communicating with our clients in order to improve our product with new features and functionalities.
-It is, therefore, possible for us to create custom metrics and add them to our product, if the ideas discussed with our clients prove to be useful and of value.
+There is constant communication between the Glue42 team and clients in order to improve Glue42 Enterprise with new features and functionalities.
+It is therefore possible to create custom metrics and add them to Glue42 Enterprise, if the ideas discussed prove to be useful and of value.

 Publishing